Novus-School/novus/notes/novus_school/courses/immutable_stack_book_v1/00_Introduction/0_introduction.md

 1. you lose querying power
 2. you lost ACID transactions capability

-So even if you do manage to horizontally scale, you are still losing some of the database capabilities.
+So even if you do manage to horizontally scale, you have to drastically change your data model, which costs engineering cost

-Market answer to scalability problem was noSQL.
+Market answer to scalability problem was noSQL databases.
 But noSQL only solves one problem in my opinion - they solve the problem of distributed storage and solves many of the scalability problems posted by relational database - but noSQL databases are lacks the following features: expressive query capabilities of sql, strong consistency and ACID semantics

 Rich believes that SQL databases add complexity at a System Scale - traditional relational databases are monolith systems with way too much responsibility: reading, transaction and storage - his answer - Datomic - a distributed database - which delegates reading, transaction and storage into its own processes.